 2. Trying to Satisfy Every Possible Dietary Restriction

 Nowadays, people are allergic to food with gluten, dairy, nuts, certain fruits, and a variety of other things.
-There is no way brides and grooms can plan their wedding menus to cater to each individual guest's dietary needs and preferences.
+There are no way brides and grooms can plan their wedding menus to cater to each individual guest's dietary needs and preferences.
 In fact, trying to do that will make you a little crazy, and likely blow your budget.
-Reality check: People with allergies and dietary issues know what they can, and cannot, eat.
-It's your wedding.
-Choose the food that most appeals to you, and offer that to your guests on your big day.
+Reality check: People with allergies and dietary issues know what they can and cannot eat.
+It's your wedding—choose the food that most appeals to you, and offer that to your guests on your big day.
 Just be sure to offer a vegetarian option because that's a common preference.